avalon60/OraTAPI/README.md

 ## Performing Upgrades
 It's worth noting that when you unzip the installation archive file, it creates a directory, whose name is of the form `oratapi-M.m.p`, where the M, m and p, represent the major, minor and patch components of the version.
-This means that you should be able to locate the archive and unzip it from the same location as you did for previous installation, and it will automatically extract to its own directory.
+This means that you should be able to locate the archive and unzip it from the same location as you did for previous your installation(s), and it will automatically extract to its own directory.

 To complete the installation and migrate your previous settings, perform these steps: